The Food of Dominican Republic / La Comida de República Dominicana

 – Another name for an orange

 – A tangerine or mandarin.
-These can be found January thru February and November thru December.
+These can be found January through February and November through December.

 – A typical Dominican food made with platanos, onion and oil then mashed.
 Typically served at breakfast.

 A recipe for mangú.